 - Keep Community, Stay Informed, Be Well.
 Student Health and Wellness, in partnership with ISU WellBeing, has launched the Keep Community, Stay Informed, and Be Well campaign during remote work, online instruction and social distancing.
 Students and employees are navigating many changes, so prioritizing your well-being is essential.
 Check out the employee and student action plans on the link — you’re highly encouraged to work with your staff teams and provide to your students to fill out the action plans and prioritize your wellbeing.

 - If You’re Struggling - Don’t hesitate.
 Try the Employee Assistance Program (EAP) online chat feature for help and resources.
 Also, check the Health and Wellness links under Campus Resources on the ISU COVID-19 safety page.
+A new set of FAQs has been added to the ISU COVID-19 site to help manage stress and mental health concerns, and personal finance issues.
+See the Employees section, under General Guidelines, FAQs GG13-GG15.

 We Are One: Advocate to Combat Bias